melih-unsal/augmented-random-search/README.md

 ![ezgif com-gif-maker2](https://user-images.githubusercontent.com/35776307/42407631-9c72b998-81dd-11e8-8bb5-05717dc0adb9.gif)

-The improvement of agent performance on environment can be seen from above gif's.
+The improvement of agent's performance on the environment can be seen from above gif's.